alphapone/scala-short-guides/scala-with-akka-http-on-centos6.md

 by small simple script typing without resource intensive development in IDE or sbt.
 It is very usefull for ideas testing.

-## Do you interested in more professional scala development and support?
+## Do you interested in scala or java development?
-Contact to sinergo.ru team then.
+Write to inl@yandex.com please.